farhanfarooque/cant-stop/README.md

 Technology Stack:

 Core Language: Java

 UI Framework: Java Swing

 Documentation Overview:
-📚 In-Depth Documentation for 'Can't Stop' Development/n
+📚 In-Depth Documentation for 'Can't Stop' Development

 Our repository is enriched with comprehensive documentation, offering a detailed understanding of the 'Can't Stop' game's design, architecture, and functionalities.

 Included Documentation: